-Continental expects that delivery of the Class C Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the business day following the date hereof (this settlement cycle being referred to as T+).
+Continental expects that delivery of the Certificates will be made against payment therefor on or about the closing date specified on the cover page of this Prospectus Supplement, which will be the business day following the date hereof (this settlement cycle being referred to as T+).
 Under Rule 15c6-1 of the Commission under the Exchange Act, trades in the secondary market generally are required to settle in three business days, unless the parties to the trade expressly agree otherwise.
-Accordingly, purchasers who wish to trade Class C Certificates on a day prior to the third business day before the date of initial delivery of the Class C Certificates will be required, by virtue of the fact that the Class C Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.
+Accordingly, purchasers who wish to trade Certificates on a day prior to the third business day before the date of initial delivery of the Certificates will be required, by virtue of the fact that the Certificates initially will settle on a delayed basis, to specify an alternate settlement cycle at the time of any trade to prevent a failed settlement and should consult their own advisor.

-To facilitate the offering of the Class C Certificates, the Underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Class C Certificates.
-Specifically, the Underwriters may overallot in connection with this Offering, creating a short position in the Class C Certificates for their own account.
-In addition, to cover overallotments or to stabilize the price of the Class C Certificates, the Underwriters may bid for, and purchase, Class C Certificates in the open market.
-Finally, the Underwriters may reclaim selling concessions allowed to an agent or a dealer for distributing Class C Certificates in this Offering, if the Underwriters repurchase previously distributed Class C Certificates in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
-Any of these activities may stabilize or maintain the market price of the Class C Certificates above independent market levels.
+To facilitate the offering of the Certificates, the Underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Certificates.
+Specifically, the Underwriters may overallot in connection with the Offering, creating a short position in the Certificates for their own account.
+In addition, to cover overallotments or to stabilize the price of the Certificates, the Underwriters may bid for, and purchase, Certificates in the open market.
+Finally, the Underwriters may reclaim selling concessions allowed to an agent or a dealer for distributing Certificates in the Offering, if the Underwriters repurchase previously distributed Certificates in transactions to cover syndicate short positions, in stabilization transactions or otherwise.
+Any of these activities may stabilize or maintain the market price of the Certificates above independent market levels.
 The Underwriters are not required to engage in these activities, and may end any of these activities at any time.